Drache93/easybase/README.md

 - `removeWriter(key)`: Remove a writer from the autobase
 - `ready()`: Wait for the instance to be ready
 - `close()`: Close the instance
+- **Dynamic Action Methods**: Your custom actions are automatically available as methods

 ### Properties